 In addition to the degrees listed above, students may find online degrees for Psychology, Computer Science, and Social Sciences as common online degrees in Wyoming.

 Overview of Higher Education in Wyoming

-Despite being one of the country’s largest states, Wyoming is home to just 9 degree-granting institutions, according to a 2018-2019 report by the National Center for Education Statistics (NCES).
-Eight of the schools are public and 1 is a non-profit private school.
+Despite being one of the country’s largest states, Wyoming is home to just 9 degree-granting institutions, according to a report by the National Center for Education Statistics (NCES).
+Out of that number, 8 of the schools are public and 1 is a non-profit private school.
 There are no for-profit schools.

 Tuition rates in Wyoming are incredibly low.
-According to the NCES, the average cost of in-state tuition and fees at a 4-year public institution in Wyoming is $4,596, the second-lowest in the nation.
-That is less than half the national average!
-For students coming from out of state, it will cost around $14,268, which is more than $12,000 below the national average.
+According to the NCES, the average cost of in-state tuition and fees at a 4-year public institution in Wyoming is $4,785, the second-lowest in the nation.
+That is less than half the national average.
+For students coming from out of state, it will cost around $14,710, which is more than $12,000 below the national average.

 Students coming from nearby western states may also benefit from Wyoming’s low tuition rates, thanks to the state’s partnership with the Western Interstate Commission for Higher Education (WICHE).
 WICHE’s Student Exchange Program allows students to enroll in degree programs at any of the 16 participating states and territories for no more than 150% of the in-state tuition rate.

 The state of Wyoming is focused on increasing the number of residents who pursue and complete higher education goals.
 In early 2018, Governor Matthew H. Mead issued an executive order with the following goals:

 - 67% of residents ages 25-64 will have a postsecondary certificate or degree by 2025

 - 82% of residents ages 25-64 will have a postsecondary certificate or degree by 2040